marty90/fast-exam/README.md

 Fast Exam selects a certain number of questions from each section as configured by the user.
 This is done with `--structure STRUCTURE` command-line switch.
 The `STRUCTURE` must be a comma separated list of entries, each in the form `group:N`, where `group` indicates from which group to sample questions and `N` indicates how many.
-Fro example: if `STRUCTURE` is `bash:2,general:2`, Fast Exam creates an exam with 2 questions chosen randomly from the `bash` group (in the `bash.yml` file) and 2 questions from the `general` group (in the `general.yml` file)
+Fro example: if `STRUCTURE` is `bash:2,general:2`, Fast Exam creates an exam with 2 questions chosen randomly from the `bash` group (in the `bash.yml` file) and 2 questions from the `general` group (in the `general.yml` file).

+Alternatively, you can cherry pick questions from the DB.
+To this end, the structure entry must be in the form `group:+i+j+...`, which means that the test will include questions having index `i`, `j`, etc, in the database file.
+Notice that question index starts from 0.

 Then, Fast Exam creates a configurable number of different versions of the exam by shuffling the questions and optionally the quiz answers.